First Quarter on

 Moon after ascending node

-1 day after ascending node on 5 January 2025 at 19:46 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 19 January 2025 at 01:48 in ♍ Virgo.
+1 day after ascending node on 5 January 2025 at 19:46 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 19 January 2025 at 01:48 in ♍ Virgo.

 Moon before northern standstill

-8 days since the previous standstill on 30 December 2024 at 05:06 in ♑ Capricorn when the Moon has reached South declination of ∠-28.428°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.464° at the point of next northern standstill on 12 January 2025 at 04:30 in ♋ Cancer.
+8 days since the last southern standstill on 30 December 2024 at 05:06 in ♑ Capricorn when the Moon has reached South declination of ∠-28.428° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.464° at the point of next northern standstill on 12 January 2025 at 04:30 in ♋ Cancer.

 Syzygy in 6 days